pedrolamas/handlebars-action/README.md

 **Transform files in your repository with Handlebars templating!**

-This action will find files in the repository matching a specific search spec and process them as [Handlebars](https://handlebarsjs.com) templates, outputing the transformed content back to the same file or a new one.
+This action will find files in the repository matching a specific search spec and process them as [Handlebars](https://handlebarsjs.com) templates, writing the transformed content back to the same file or a new one.

-The full expression syntax of Handlebars can be used on the templates.
+Templates can use the full expression syntax of Handlebars, including the built-in helpers.

 ## Usage